 As with any medical procedure, there are potential complications associated with this procedure.
 These complications will be explained to you at the time you sign your consent for the procedure, if not before.

-- You will be given specific written instructions about resuming your activity, medications, and diet.
+- You will be given specific written instructions about resuming your medications and diet.

-- You may return to work or school the day after your test
+- You may return to work or school the day after your procedure.

-- Do not drive a vehicle or operate machinery for at least 12 hours after your test.
+- Do not drive a vehicle or operate machinery for at least 12 hours after your procedure.

-- Do not make any major legal or financial decisions for at least 12 hours after your test.
+- Do not make any major legal or financial decisions for at least 12 hours after your procedure.

-- Do not drink alcoholic beverages for at least 12 hours following your procedure.
+- Do not drink alcoholic beverages for at least 12 hours after your procedure.